xpwmaosldk/number_pagination/README.md

  - Widget iconToLast
  - double fontSize (default 15)
  - String? fontFamily
+ - double? buttonElevation (default 5)
- - bool autoSetState (default false)
+ - double? buttonRadius (default 10)

 # Note
 The number increments in the versions (+numbers) are updates unrelated to functionality (mostly related to pub.dev or documents).